benedikt-schesch/AST-Merging-Evaluation/README.md

 This runs the entire code on two small repos.
 The output data appears in `results-small/`.

 * `results-small/result.csv`: the final result

- * `results-small/merges_small/` contains all the merges.
+* `results-small/merges/` contains all the merges.

- * `results-small/merges_small_valid/` contains all the merges and also records whether the parents of a merge pass tests.
+* `results-small/merges_analyze/` contains all merges and indicates whether the merge results are different and thus need to be analyzed.

+* `results-small/merges_tested/` contains all merges that have been tested.

+* `results-small/result.csv` contains the final result.

 ### Perform full analysis